 Keith Drazek reminded Council of where the notion of back-up plan originated: approaching the end of 2018 there were significant concerns about whether the EPDP Team was going to be able to deliver a consensus final report in a timely manner in light of the May 25 2019 expiration of the Temporary Specification.
 These concerns were also shared by ICANN Board who wrote to the Council on 14th November 2018 asking for an update on the Initial Report and if there was a stop gap should there be delays.
 Council responded to the Board on the 10 January 2019 that the face-to-face meeting of the EPDP in Toronto in January 2019 would be the key event to evaluate EPDP progress.

-Given the considerable advance undertaken by the EPDP Team in Toronto, concerns have now shifted to a possible implementation gap between the finalization of the Final Report and its recommendations, approval by the Council, approval by the Board and the expiration of the Temporary Specification.
+Given the considerable advance undertaken by the EPDP Team in Toronto, concerns have now shifted to a possible gap between the finalization of the Final Report and its recommendations, approval by the Council and Board before, the expiration of the Temporary Specification and the implementation of the recommendations by the contracted parties.
 What is the solution if contracted parties need more time to be able to implement the recommendations in the Final Report?
 This would not be of the GNSO Council’s remit but lies within the EPDP team and potentially contractual negotiations between the contracted parties and ICANN.

 Erika Mann, on the subject of the implementation gap, raised concerns about the complexity of European law and noted that in 2020 the review of the current General Data Protection Regulation will begin.